+Geisha is an artist who entertains with dance, music, conversation, and other arts at banquets held at teahouses.
 Nowadays geisha also promote the traditional Japanese culture.
-In Kyoto, geisha are called GEIKO ( lit. “art child” ) and the young practicants are called maiko ( “dance child” ).
+In Kyoto, geisha are called GEIKO ( literally translates to “art child” ) and the younger trainees are called MAIKO ( “dance child” ).

-Geiko are above 20 years old, while maiko are teenagers between 15 and 21 years old.
+Geiko is above 20 years old, while maiko is a teenager between 15 and 21 years old.
 Differences between maiko (junior geisha) and senior geisha

 The basic geisha training includes dance, shamisen, Tea ceremony, drum instrument.
 Some of the artists practice additional subjects, such as singing, calligraphy, flower arrangement, or koto.

-Their profession came about during the early Edo Period (1603-1868) when the shogun-ruled government began to allow individuals to travel on pilgrimages to the great shrines around the country.
+The geisha profession came about during the early Edo Period (1603-1868) when the shogun-ruled government began to allow individuals to go on pilgrimages to the great shrines around the country.
 Kyoto was the capital of the country at the time and was a popular destination for its many large shrines and gorgeous landscapes.
-The first district, Kamishichiken (上七軒), was established from the extra wood left over from rebuilding the Kitano Tenmangu (北野天満宮) shrine.
+The first district, Kamishichiken (上七軒), was established from the extra wood leftover from rebuilding the Kitano Tenmangu (北野天満宮) shrine.
 The shogun at the time, Toyotomi Hideyoshi (豊臣秀吉), held a great party in the area and gave his consent for the district to operate under the government’s orders.
 He loved the dango (sweet rice on skewers) so much that he allowed Kamishichiken the use of it as their personal symbol.

 How did it start?

 They were replaced quickly with female staff members of the tea houses that were located on the way to major temples.
-And until today, for over 300 years now, the geisha profession is still limited only for the Japanese women.
+And until today, for over 300 years now, the geisha profession is still limited only to Japanese women.